thenativeweb/defekt/README.md

 const rawEx = JSON.parse(tokenMalformedErrorFromSomewhere);

-const ex = hydrateCustomError({rawEx, potentialErrorConstructors: [ TokenMalformed ]}).unwrapOrThrow();
+const ex = hydrateCustomError({ rawEx, potentialErrorConstructors: [ TokenMalformed ] }).unwrapOrThrow();
 ```

-If the raw error can not be hydrated using one of the given potential error constructors, an error will be returned.
+Note that the hydrated error is wrapped in a `Result`.
+If the raw error can not be hydrated using one of the given potential error constructors, an error-`Result` will be returned, which tells you, why the hydration was unsuccessful.

 ### Using custom error type-guards